dcupl-demos/dcupl-nuxt-autosuggest/README.md

 - Change the project ID in dcupl.config.json to the one of your new project

-The page http://localhost:3000/index.vue imports the data from products.ts and does not use dcupl-data. dcupl model and dcupl data is set in the source of the page.
+The page http://localhost:3000/index.vue imports the data from products.ts and does not use /dcupl-data. dcupl model and dcupl data is set in the source of the page.

 ## SDK Version
 **The SDK Version is currently set to 1.0.0-beta.4 in the package.json of the main project.
 1.0 will be published soon.**